wenzelm/slidr-sloppr/README.md

     >Cel-SL2

-The on-screen SLIDR results detail the expected SL1 and SL2 sequences, the numbers of reads assembled, the numbers of SL RNA genes identified and the numbers of *trans*-spliced genes:
+The on-screen SLIDR results detail the expected SL1 and SL2 sequences, the numbers of reads assembled, the numbers of SL RNA genes identified and the numbers of *trans*-splice acceptor sites:

-                    Sequence Reads SL_RNA_Genes SLTS_Genes
+                   Consensus Reads SL_RNA_Genes SLTS_Sites
-      GGTTTAATTACCCAAGTTTGAG  3039           10        884
+      GGTTTAATTACCCAAGTTTGAG  6293           10       1217
-     gGTTTTAACCCAGTTTAACCAAG    78            1         48
+     GGTTTTAACCCAGTTTAACCAAG   159            1         67

-The on-screen SLOPPR results detail expectedly low SL-trans-splicing rates (5.1 %) and 84 predicted operons using SL2 as a polycistron resolver:
+The on-screen SLOPPR results detail expectedly low SL-trans-splicing rates (5.14 %) and 84 predicted operons using SL2 as a polycistron resolver:

     Numbers of genes receiving SLs:
-         not expressed  6230 31.43 %
+         not expressed  6399 32.28 %
-                 no SL 12583 63.47 %
+                 no SL 12407 62.59 %
-                   SL1   900  4.54 %
+                   SL1   907  4.58 %
                    SL2    96  0.48 %
                SL1+SL2    15  0.08 %

-    Predicted operonic genes, operons and operon sizes (n = genes in operon):
-             Genes Operons n=2 n=3 n=4 n=5
+    Predicted operonic genes, operons and operon sizes (n = genes in operon): operonic operons n=2 n=3 n=4 n=5
     SL2           180      84  75   7   1   1
-    Cluster1   536     257 238  17   1   1
-    Cluster2   664     314 284  25   4   1
+    Cluster1     1694     788 687  86  13   2
+    Cluster2      180      84  75   7   1   1

-Note that the SL-clustering algorithm is unlikely to correctly identify SL1/SL2-type SLs with only two ultra-low-coverage replicates.
-In the above run, the two clusters did not coincide with SL1/SL2 SLs, and the inferred operons are thus incorrect.
-Due to some degree of stochasticity, your run may produce different clusters and the numbers of genes and operons may be different.
+Note that the SL-clustering algorithm may not correctly identify SL1/SL2-type SLs with only two ultra-low-coverage replicates.
+In the above run, the two clusters coincided with SL1/SL2 SLs (cluster2 = SL2).
+Due to some degree of stochasticity, your run may produce incorrect clusters.

 <a name="reference"></a>
 ## Reference manual